-Dinner: It was Thanksgiving and each restaurant was serving a special menu.
-Unfortunately, the turkey meal option was not gluten free.
-As we were back at Cucina Romana (can’t you tell we like Italian food) I had the Spaghetti Carbonara again.
+Dinner: It was Thanksgiving and each restaurant was serving a special holiday menu.
+(Update: During our Thanksgiving 2019 visit, a holiday menu was no longer offered.)
+Unfortunately, the turkey meal option was not allergen friendly.
+As we were back at Cucina Romana (can’t you tell we like Italian food) I had the Spaghetti Carbonara.

 Breakfast: We booked an Island Routes Half Day Grenada Sampler tour of the island.
 It left quite early in the morning so we ate a quick bite from Spices.
 I included my notes on the tour and the gluten free eating options along the way in my Sandals LaSource Grenada Review.

 Lunch: Our tour came back fairly late in the afternoon (no time to put in that pizza order) so we tried Neptune’s.
 We both ordered burgers with fries.
-The restaurant does not offer gluten free buns.
-However, the fries were gluten free (just make sure to ask).
+The restaurant does not offer gluten free buns; however, the fries are if you request them.